Melbourneandrew/react-standard/playwright/README.md

 3. Document the fix in `context.md` for future regeneration

 ### Test fails but feature should work
-1. Run with `pnpm test:headed:visual` to observe
+1. Run with `pnpm test:headed:debug` to observe
 2. Check if selectors changed → update `context.md`
 3. Check if behavior changed → update feature file
 4. Regenerate the test

 ### Selector not found
-1. Run `pnpm test:headed:visual` to observe the test
+1. Run `pnpm test:headed:debug` to observe the test
 2. Use browser DevTools to inspect elements
 3. Update `context.md` with the correct selector
 4. Regenerate affected tests